Egypt arrested its leaders, but a leading human rights group remains defiant

-“Time to rejoin its brave and talented staff in the face of this full on war,” Bahgat, a prominent investigative journalist, wrote in a tweet.
+“Time to rejoin its brave and talented staff in the face of this full on war,” Bahgat wrote in a tweet.
 He is already subject to a government-imposed travel ban and asset freeze.

 The targeting of the EIPR this week underscored the extent to which the government of President Abdel Fatah al-Sissi is willing to go to silence its critics.
 The arrests, though, left observers wondering about the government’s motivations.